seshadrilab/tcrconvert/docs/source/faq.rst

 What about odd names (e.g. ``TRAV14DV4``, ``TCRAV01-02/12-02``)?
 ------------------------------------------------------------------

-Gene names containing "OR" or "DV" are accounted for in the ``lookup.csv`` tables.
+Gene names containing "OR" or "DV" are accounted for in the lookup tables.

 Combinations of gene names, like ``TCRAV01-02/12-02``, will be converted to ``NA`` because they are not in the IMGT reference.